jponnela/beiwe/paper.md

 # Acknowledgements

 The Principal Investigator, Dr. Jukka-Pekka Onnela, is extremely grateful for his NIH Director’s New Innovator Award in 2013 (DP2MH103909) for enabling the crystallization of the concept of digital phenotyping and the construction of the Beiwe platform.
-He is also grateful to his past and present mentees, mentors, collaborators, and staff; and to the Zagaran team for their expert software engineering.
+He is also grateful to the members of the Onnela Lab.
+The authors also wish to acknowledge the contributions of the following individuals at Zagaran: Aaron Klein, Kevin Fan, Christopher McCarthy, Dor Samet, Alicia Fan, Rebecca Magazine Malamud, Jacob Klingensmith, and Benjamin Zagorsky.

 # References